How to Make Mashed Sweet Potatoes is a simple and delicious recipe made of sweet potatoes, butter, heavy cream, sugar, salt, and pepper.

 When stored in a proper container in the refrigerator, the sweet potatoes last anywhere from 3 to 5 days.

-We’ve reached the end of Mashed Sweet Potatoes.
+We’ve reached the end of How to Make Mashed Sweet Potatoes.
 I hope you enjoyed it.

 Make sure you subscribe, so you don’t miss a post.
 You wouldn’t want to miss other recipes like Crispy Roasted Potatoes.

-Let me know in the comments below how you liked this easy mashed sweet potatoes recipe.
+Let me know in the comments below how you liked this how to make mashed sweet potatoes recipe.

 Make sure you join our Creating a Cozy Life – Hygge Style Facebook group.
 You’re not going to believe how amazing it is.
 Join here to be part of the virtual cozy cabin.

-Please pin this recipe below on your recipe board on Pinterest, so you can refer back to it again and again.
+Please pin How to Make Mashed Sweet Potatoes recipe below on your recipe board on Pinterest, so you can refer back to it again.

 Thanks for stopping by.
 I’m so happy you found us!